VoxSecuritatis/Blog-AI-PromptEngineering-Temperature/Temperature_1.2.md

 **Temperature setting = 1.2**

-- Use Case 1 -
+- Use Case 1 - Educational blog post.
+An educational aid to teach Temperatue in LLM reponse.
+This blog post is to be the determinisitic temperature setting.
-- Use Case 2 - Short Story
+- Use Case 2 - A fiction short story.
+A thriller about an IT incidicent with an AI system.

 ---